tn64/kickstarter-analysis/README.md

 1. Performing the Analysis

-After adjusting the data supplied (i.e. changing Unix timestamp to date, then retrieving the year from the "Date Ended" coulumn, and separating subcategories from parent categories)  we were able to filter for successful kickstarter campaigns by "Launch Date"b(date created, column S) and "Goals" (funding goals, colun D).
+After adjusting the data supplied (i.e. changing Unix timestamp to date, then retrieving the year from the "Date Ended" column, and separating subcategories from parent categories)  we were able to filter for successful kickstarter campaigns by "Launch Date" (date created, column S) and "Goals" (funding goals, column D).
 The new Excel file is linked
 <a href="https://github.com/tn64/kickstarter-analysis/blob/af8e8cfd43a39504ecf5075b5405f3f4599cd196/Kickstarter_Challenge.xlsx" target="_blank">here.</a>

 We then created new Excel sheets for a variety of analyses.
 Specifically, we created sheets to analyze "Theater Outcomes by Launch Date" and "Outcomes Based on Goals".
-For "Theater Outcomes by Launch Date" we created a pivot table to fliter by the parent category "theater" by the year the Kickstarter campaings were launched (then narrowing to the months in which they were initiated), generating columns for whether the campaign was "successful," "failed," or "canceled" (and generating the total number for each category).
+For "Theater Outcomes by Launch Date" we created a pivot table to fliter the parent category "theater" by the year the Kickstarter campaings were launched (then narrowing to the months in which they were initiated), generating columns for whether the campaign was "successful," "failed," or "canceled" (and generating the total number for each category).
 We found that the three best months to launch a campaign were May, June, and July (with the highest success in May, followed by June, and then July).
 You can see the chart generated here:

 <img src="https://github.com/tn64/kickstarter-analysis/blob/af8e8cfd43a39504ecf5075b5405f3f4599cd196/Resources/Theater_Outcomes_vs_Launch.png">

 We further analyzed the outcomes based on the fundraising goal for the subcategory "plays".
-To do this we segmented the goals in $5000 increments and determined the number of successful, failed and canceled campaigns.
+To do this, we segmented the goals in $5000 increments and determined the number of successful, failed, and canceled campaigns.
 This would help the client to understand the likelihood of success of their campaign when compared to the success (or lack thereof) of other plays with similar funding goals.
 You can see the chart generated here:

 <img src="https://github.com/tn64/kickstarter-analysis/blob/af8e8cfd43a39504ecf5075b5405f3f4599cd196/Resources/Outcomes_vs_Goals.png">